Magyartanulas/magyartanulas.github.io/Section7.md

 * Mi leszel ha nagy leszel? - (What will you be when you grow up?) non-conditional
 * Elmentem volna, ha meghívott volna - (I would have gone if he had invited me).

-*A: Mi lesz, ha elütnek egy matematikust?* - (What happens if they run over a mathematician?) non-conditional
+*Barnabás: Mi lesz, ha elütnek egy matematikust?* - (What happens if they run over a mathematician?) non-conditional

-*B: Nem tudom, mi lesz?*
+*Alex: Nem tudom, mi lesz?*

-*A: Már nem számít...* - (It doesn't matter / He/she no longer counts).
+*Barnabás: Már nem számít...* - (It doesn't matter / He/she no longer counts).

 The word `akkor` means then, and is used as an immediate follow-up.

 * Ha mindenható lennél, akkor mi lenne az első dolog megváltaztotnál a világban?
 (If you were almighty, then what would be the first thing you would change in the world?)
 * Ha azt hiszitek, hogy hazamegyek és feladom, akkor tévedtek! - (If you (guys) believe that I'm going home and giving up, then you are mistaken!)

-*A: Készen állsz?* - (Are you ready? lit.
+*Alex: Készen állsz?* - (Are you ready? lit.
 Do you stand prepared?)

-*B: Igen.* - (Yes.)
+*Barnabás: Igen.* - (Yes.)

-*A: Akkor mire vársz?
+*Alex: Akkor mire vársz?
 Most indulunk!* - (Then what are you waiting for?
 We're leaving now!)

 If the word `akkor` is an immediate follow-up, then `majd` is a distant unknown point in the future, like the English word sometime. `Majd` is either used with the conditional mood or present indicative mood (never the future).